Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-05-github-part1.md

 We will discuss [GitHub.com](github.com) more next week.
 In the mean time, I would you like you to know that GitHub is a web service which is used for storing git repositories by developers.
 (Much of that statement is still likely jargon to you.
 That is ok.
 It will all come)

-In order for the Instructors to know that you have successfully completed week 1, you are going to create a GitHub.com account and open a new “issue” in the class repository.
+In order for the Instructors to know that you have successfully completed week 1, you are going to create a GitHub.com account and respond to an “issue” in the class repository.

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/2brgqqt4Olw" frameborder="0" allowfullscreen></iframe></div>